 At the conclusion of each course, the student's performance will be evaluated using "H", "A", "B", "C", "F", "P" or "F" depending on the course requirement.
 Any grade of

 "IP" will convert to a letter grade once the coursework is completed.
 If the coursework is not completed by the end of the following term, it will convert to an "F".
 For grade discrepancies see "Grade Appeal Process".

 Grades will be requested through E*Value.
 Students on away-rotations should submit an appropriate evaluator's name and email address to the Office of Student Affairs while at that location.
 A paper version of the evaluation is located in the "Forms" section of this webpage as an alternative for non-BSOM preceptors who would prefer not to use E*Value.

 Students are covered under Professional Medical Liability for rotations completed in the US.
 It does NOT cover students on International rotations.

-If circumstances prevent a student from completing a scheduled rotation, he/she will be required to make up the elective time or receive an unsatisfactory grade for the rotation.
+If circumstances prevent a student from completing a scheduled rotation, he/she will be required to make up the missed time or receive an unsatisfactory grade for the rotation.